 As the patient load grew at what had now come to be known as the Hispanic Clinic, the still church-based facilities and lack of proper equipment became a more pressing issue.
 For a time, the church location became a kind of triage for patients who were then transported to Wesley’s Family Practice clinic at the Medical Center.
 Fortunately, space became available in the building where the United Methodist Urban Ministries was located on N. Mosley in Wichita.

 The move to this new home heralded a new era of growth for the clinic which, for a time, took on the name of its primary provider, Dr. Piburn who had come to Wichita from the mission field in Africa.
 The demographics of the patients served became more diverse, although Spanish-speaking patients continued to be served in great numbers.

 A Network Of Caring

-In 2004, under the leadership of Dave Sanford, GraceMed’s current CEO, the clinic began to pursue a broader mission to serve the underserved throughout Wichita.
+In 2004, GraceMed under the leadership of Dave Sanford, now retired as of Jan 2020, began to pursue a broader mission to serve the underserved throughout Wichita.
 Via Christi Health made space available on the north end of their St. Francis campus in the heart of the city, and GraceMed finally had a home entirely its own on North Topeka.